noelportugal/google-home-notifier/README.md

 ```
 #### Raspberry Pi
-If you are running from Raspberry Pi make sure you have the following before nunning "npm install":
+If you are running from Raspberry Pi make sure you have the following before running "npm install":
 Use the latest nodejs dist.
 ```sh
 curl -sL https://deb.nodesource.com/setup_7.x | sudo -E bash -